cmb87/project-websocketController/README.md

 ## Get started

 Make changes in docker-compose.yaml and spin up the server.
 Make sure your ports are forwarded (8080) and the reverse proxy allows a connection from outside.
+Then run

+    docker-compose up

 ## Control String for Robots: